gusblacknails/react-smart-fretboard/README.md

 ![alt text](https://github.com/gusblacknails/react-smart-fretboard/blob/main/react-smart-fretboard-guitar-example.png)
 *Still under development

+# React Fretboard Component

-Reusable react component for generating an stringed instrument fretboard for any number of strings, frets or tuning type.
-Integrated with TonalJS in order to show scales, arpeggios, triads and chords.
+A reusable React component designed to generate fretboards for stringed instruments with any number of strings, frets, or tuning types.
+Integrated with **Tonal.js** to visualize scales, arpeggios, triads, and chords.

-Completed Milestones:
+## Completed Milestones

-- Fretboard for any number of frets, strings.
+- Customizable fretboard for any number of frets and strings.
-- Realistic fret sizes
+- Realistic fret spacing.
-- Drawn note for each fret.
+- Visual representation of notes on each fret.
-- Chromatic array of notes for each string and number of frets.
-Flat or Sharp notes can be shown.
+- Chromatic array of notes for each string based on fret count, with options to display flats or sharps.
-- Fretboard shows scales from TonalJS

-Uncompleted Milestones:
+- Integration with Tonal.js to display scales.

+## Upcoming Milestones

-- Double string option for simulating instruments like cuban tres, 12 string guitar ...
+- Option for double-string courses, simulating instruments like the Cuban tres or 12-string guitar.
-- TonalJS integration for arpeggios, triads and chords.
-Now only works for scales.
+- Tonal.js integration for arpeggios, triads, and chords (currently limited to scales).
-- Tests
+- Implementation of tests.
-- Prepare for npm package
+- Preparation for npm package distribution.